0ctacity/.github/GOVERNANCE.md

 - Changes to this governance document
 - Any matter that may materially affect Octacity's safety, legality, integrity, or long-term health

-The steward may reject, reverse, suspend, or replace decisions made elsewhere in the organization.
+The Organization Lead may reject, reverse, suspend, or replace decisions made elsewhere in the organization.

 This authority exists as a safeguard, not as a requirement for routine involvement.
 Octacity is intended to operate with as little unnecessary micromanagement as possible.
 Team leaders and maintaining teams are expected to exercise their own judgment and manage their responsibilities independently.

-The steward intervenes when necessary, particularly where there is:
+The Organization Lead intervenes when necessary, particularly where there is:

 - Serious organizational risk
 - Legal or security concern